steamship-core/steamship-langchain/README.md

   - An adapter is provided for Steamship's OpenAI integration (`steamship_langchain.llms.OpenAI`)
   - An adapter is provided for *caching* LLM calls, via Steamship's Key-Value store (`SteamshipCache`)
 - Document Loaders
-  - An adapter for loading Steamship Files into Documents is provided (`steamship_langchain.document_loaders.SteamshipLoader`)
+  - An adapter for exporting Steamship Files as LangChain Documents is provided (`steamship_langchain.document_loaders.SteamshipLoader`)
 - Tools
   - Search:
     - An adapter is provided for Steamship's SERPAPI integration (`SteamshipSERP`)